 - I Timothy 2:3

 God is pleased when this environment is present.
-And these prayers are offered because it promotes His ultimate goal, which is the saving of all men.
-God wants everybody to know the truth and to be saved, not just a chosen few.
+These prayers are offered, therefore, because they promote His ultimate goal, which is the saving of all men.
+God wants everyone to know the truth and to be saved, not just a chosen few, and this is best achieved in a society that is orderly and at peace.

 5For there is one God, and one mediator also between God and men, the man Christ Jesus, 6who gave Himself as a ransom for all, the testimony given at the proper time.
 7For this I was appointed a preacher and an apostle (I am telling the truth; I am not lying) as a teacher of the Gentiles in faith and truth.